-Finding out whether or not surgery will be covered is critical before formal enrollment into the program.
+Finding out whether or not weight loss surgery will be covered by insurance is critical before formal enrollment into our program.
 The following are general guidelines:

 Medicare currently covers the Lap Band® and the gastric bypass with no pre-certification necessary.
 At this time, Medicare does not cover the Gastric Sleeve procedure.
 Medicare does not give prior approval for surgery, so a denial is still possible before and after surgery.
-Please remember that Medicare covers only 80% of a hospital stay, therefore we strongly encourage Medicare beneficiaries to obtain additional insurance coverage.
+Please remember that Medicare covers only 80 percent of a hospital stay; therefore, we strongly encourage Medicare beneficiaries to obtain additional insurance coverage.

 Self-Pay (no insurance coverage)

 Some patients may choose to pay for the surgery on a self-pay basis.
-These arrangements can be made by speaking directly with the surgeons administrative assistants.
-There are three procedure fees to consider, the physicians, your hospital stay, and for the anesthesia totaling approximately $30,000.
+These arrangements can be made by speaking directly with the surgeon's administrative assistants.
+There are three procedure fees to consider, the physicians, your hospital stay, and the anesthesia, totaling approximately $30,000.

 If you receive a denial of insurance coverage by your insurance company, you should not consider this to be a "definite no." In many cases, providing additional detailed information, in the form of an appeal letter, will result in a denial being overturned.
 If your insurance carrier remains unreasonable, you may want to consider writing your legislator or seeking legal assistance.
 Legal assistance can be obtained through a local attorney, via www.obesitylaw.com.